 Recommended for Best Restaurants for Fall because: The upstairs terrace is the place to escape, yet still enjoy the commotion of Disney Springs.
 People watch, listen to music and enjoy a delicious meal.

 Michelle's expert tip: Have your wine questions ready!
 Master sommelier, George Miliotes, is often seen milling around his restaurant interacting with diners.

 Looking for a restaurant that has it all: impeccable service, outstanding food and drinks and spectacular view?
 Look no further.
 Capa is the place to book for special occasions or whenever you want to treat yourself.
 There are two large outdoor terraces that offer views of the resort's gorgeous grounds.
 During a certain point in the evening, turn your head one direction and you'll see fireworks for Magic Kingdom.
 Turn your head another direction and you'll see Epcot's nighttime spectacular.
-All this while dining on everything from caviar (starting at $172 an ounce) to A-5 Wagyu beef ($32 an ounce).
-There also are plenty of small plates and tapas starting at $5.
+All this while dining on everything from caviar to A-5 Wagyu beef.
+There also are plenty of small plates and tapas starting.
 Don't let the "fanciness" deter you from brining your children.
 There is a children's menu and the staff goes out of their way to accommodate the little ones.

 Michelle's expert tip: This rooftop restaurant on the 17th floor of the Four Seasons Orlando gives the quintessential view of fireworks from Walt Disney World theme parks.